-Radford University uses multiple communication technologies to quickly notify students, staff, and visitors of a perceived or actual threat and/or emergency situation that may directly impact the RU campus community.
-The emergency notification system and activation procedures support RU all–hazards emergency planning through use of multiple emergency communication technologies.
+Radford University uses multiple communication technologies to quickly notify students, staff, and visitors of a perceived or actual threat and/or emergency situation that may directly impact the campus community.
 The following is a listing of primary and secondary systems.

-The Radford University RU Alert system allows registered RU students and RU staff to sign-up and receive emergency messages through telephone, email, and text messaging outlets.
-Additionally, when a RU Alert is generated additional campus alert technologies can be activated providing a multiple alert capability.
-Companion alert technology services include.
+The Radford Alert system allows students, faculty, and staff to receive emergency messages through telephone, email, and text messaging.
+Additionally, when a Radford Alert is generated additional campus alert technologies can be activated providing a multiple alert capability.

-In the event of any emergency or need to relay important information to the Radford University community, a “coverage” or “blast email” is sent that reaches all radford.edu email users.
+In the event of any emergency or need to relay important information to the Radford University community, an alert notification is sent that reaches all radford.edu email users.
 The email system also will be used to provide continuing information about the emergency or event.
-This email will go to all RU email recipients regardless of being registered in the RU Alert system.
+This email will go to all Radford University email recipients regardless of being registered in the Radford Alert system.

-Alertus Desktop Alert system notification software has been installed on all campus computer labs and multi-media classroom computers and is currently being installed on l RU faculty and staff computers (fall, 2013).
-In the event of an emergency, the Alertus Desktop Alert system receives a direct RU Alert notification message and generates a full-screen safety message to campus-owned computers equipped with Alertus software.
-This is a popup window and only requires that the computer user acknowledge the alert by clicking on the green acknowledge button at the bottom of the alert screen.
+Alertus desktop notification software has been installed on all campus owned computers, campus computer labs and multi-media classroom computers.
+In the event of an emergency, the Alertus Desktop notification will generate a full-screen notification message.
+This is a popup window and only requires that the computer user acknowledge the alert by clicking on the acknowledge button at the bottom of the alert screen.
 It does not impact any program running on the computer.

-Radford University deploys four campus siren/public address system units on campus including the Dedmon Center.
+Radford University deploys four campus siren system units on campus buildings.
 The operation of the system provides a first notification siren alarm wail and the ability to generate a verbal communication via the siren PA system.